Lifting images of standard representations of symmetric groups: Introduction

+It would be interesting to know what kind of subgroup $G_2 \cap \Sp(T_2) \subseteq \Sp(T_2)$ may appear as the image of this $2$-adic Galois representation intersected with $\Sp(T_2)$ in the case that our polynomial $f$ has full Galois group $S_d$.
 In \cite{zarhin2002very}, Zarhin investigated $\ell$-adic Galois representations associated to hyperelliptic curves over fields $K$ of characteristic different from $2$, defined by equations of the form $y^2 = f(x)$, where $f(x) \in K[x]$ is a squarefree polynomial of degree $d \geq 5$ with large Galois group.
 In particular, he showed (see \cite[Theorems 2.4, 2.5, and 2.6]{zarhin2002very}) that under certain hypotheses on the ground field $K$, the natural representation discussed above of the absolute Galois group $\Gal(\bar{K} / K)$ on the associated $2$-adic Tate module $T_2$ contains an open subgroup of $\Sp(T_2)$ provided that $\Gal(f)$ contains a large enough subgroup of $S_d$.
-Theorem \ref{thm main} allows us to independently prove a stronger version of this statement in the case that $\Gal(f) = S_d$ as follows.
+Theorem \ref{thm main} allows us to independently prove a stronger version of this statement in the case that $\Gal(f) = S_d$, as follows.